saintscrip/saintscrip/README.md

 # scrip

-> "music is my favorite language."
+> "I hope to see my friend and shake his hand.
+I hope the Pacific is as blue as it has been in my dreams.
+I hope."

 <img src="LINK_DO_BANNER" width="100%">